deepanshs/mrsimulator/docs/introduction.rst

   {
       "name": "1H-12C",
-      "description": "An optional description of the spin-system/isotopomer", "sites": [
+      "description": "An optional description of the spin system/isotopomer", "sites": [
           {
               "isotope": "1H",